MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/theming.md

 </Application>
 ```

-For more information about merging resource dictionaries, see [Merging Dictionaries in Xamarin.Forms 3.0](~/xamarin-forms/xaml/resource-dictionaries.md#merging-dictionaries-in-xamarinforms-30).
+For more information about merging resource dictionaries, see [Merged resource dictionaries](~/xamarin-forms/xaml/resource-dictionaries.md#merged-resource-dictionaries).

 ## Consume theme resources